audacity/audacity/lib-src/portmidi/pm_linux/README_LINUX.txt

 README_LINUX.txt for PortMidi
 Roger Dannenberg
-29 Aug 2006
+14 Oct 2009

-To make PortMidi and PortTime, go back up to the portmidi directory and type
+To make PortMidi, you need cmake and the Java SDK.

-make -f pm_linux/Makefile

-(You can also copy pm_linux/Makefile to the portmidi directory and just type "make".)
+Go back up to the portmidi directory and type:

+ccmake .

+Type 'c' (configure) and then 'g' (generate).
+You may have to manually set JAVA_INCLUDE_PATH and JAVA_JVM_LIBRARY by typing 't' (toggle to advanced mode) and using the editor to change the fields.
+You can find possible values for JAVA_INCLUDE_PATH by typing "locate jni.h", and for JAVA_JVM_LIBRARY by typing locate libjvm".

+You also need JAVA_INCLUDE_PATH2, but this will normally be set automatically after you set JAVA_INCLUDE_PATH and run "configure" (type "c" to ccmake).
+Normally, JAVA_INCLUDE_PATH2 is the linux subdirectory within JAVA_INCLUDE_PATH.

+Notice that the CMAKE_BUILD_TYPE can be Debug or Release.
+Stick with Release if you are not debugging.

+After successfully generating make files with ccmake, you can run make:

+make

 The Makefile will build all test programs and the portmidi library.
-You may want to modify the Makefile to remove the PM_CHECK_ERRORS definition.
-For experimental software, especially programs running from the command line, we recommend using PM_CHECK_ERRORS -- it will terminate your program and print a helpful message if any PortMidi function returns an error code.
+For experimental software, especially programs running from the command line, we recommend using the Debug version -- it will terminate your program and print a helpful message if any PortMidi function returns an error code.
+(Released software should check for error codes and handle them, but for quick, non-critical projects, the automatic "print and die" handling can save some work.)

-If you do not compile with PM_CHECK_ERRORS, you should check for errors yourself.

-This code has not been carefully tested; however, all test programs in pm_test seem to run properly.
+THE pmdefaults PROGRAM

+You should install pmdefaults.
+It provides a graphical interface for selecting default MIDI IN and OUT devices so that you don't have to build device selection interfaces into all your programs and so users have a single place to set a preference.

+Follow the instructions above to run ccmake, making sure that CMAKE_BUILD_TYPE is Release.
+Run make as described above.
+Then:

+sudo make install

+This will install PortMidi libraries and the pmdefault program.
+You must alos have the environment variable LD_LIBRARY_PATH set to include /usr/local/lib (where libpmjni.so is installed).

+Now, you can run pmdefault.

+SETTING LD_LIBRARY_PATH

+pmdefaults will not work unless LD_LIBRARY_PATH includes a directory (normally /usr/local/lib) containing libpmjni.so, installed as described above.

+To set LD_LIBRARY_PATH, you might want to add this to your ~/.profile (if you use the bash shell):

+LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib
+export LD_LIBRARY_PATH

 A NOTE ABOUT AMD64: